cloudfoundry/community/toc/working-groups/service-management.md

 - Maintain a set of reference volume service brokers and drivers for CF applications to mount stateful data.

 ## Scope
-- Lead OSBAPI
+- Lead OSBAPI.
-- Develop and maintain Cloud Service Brokers for AWS, Azure, and GCP
+- Develop and maintain Cloud Service Brokers for AWS, Azure, and GCP.
 - Maintain volume service adapters for NFS and SMB.
-- Develop and maintain ServiceFabrik, a generic BOSH-based and Docker-container-based service instance manager
+- Develop and maintain ServiceFabrik, a generic BOSH-based and Docker-container-based service instance manager.

 ## Non-Goals